 If you double click on the Single Line model icon (instead of using a single click) , then you can draw a single line (say as part of the roof line), then click on the layout again and draw another segment from the end of the first segment - this will create another model and so on.
 Or you can use this technique to draw multiple arches at the same time.
 Click on the model icon again to deselect it.

-On the left of the layout canvas is a window which displays the name of the model that has just been created, the attributes of the model and the grid position on the layout.
+On the left of the layout canvas is a window which displays the name of the model that has just been created and the settings of the model.

 These are default values and you can then edit the values to suit your requirements - (change the name, start channel , number of nodes etc).